MicrosoftLearning/dp-420-cosmos-db-dev/instructions/08-inspect-azure-cosmosdb-azure-mcp-server.md

 Review and approve each tool call when prompted.
 For the filtered request, check that the query uses the specified category ID and projects `name` and `price`.
 Inspect the returned values, not only the assistant's statement that it ran a query.

-> [!NOTE]
-> The server also carries text search and vector similarity search.
+> &#128221; The server also carries text search and vector similarity search.
 Neither is exercised here, because text search needs a full-text index on the target property and vector search needs both a vector index and an embedding deployment.
 The `product` container has neither.
 That constraint belongs to the tools, not to your prompt: they operate on the indexing policy you configured.

 ## Task 3: Verify the results and the tool's scope